Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: APPENDICES

 From this relation, one can extract two possible values of $\Delta m^2_{32}$ corresponding to two different MO as

 where superscript MO implies either NMO or IMO, and + and - sign correspond, respectively, to NMO and IMO.
-Note that when the fit is performed assuming MO, the best fitted mixing parameters are, except for solar parameters $\theta_{12}$ and $\delta m^2_{21}$, can be different.
-This relation can be rewritten as
+Note that the best fitted values for the mixing and oscillation parameters, with the exception of solar parameters $\theta_{12}$ and $\delta m^2_{21}$, can be different in the NMO and IMO scenarios.
+Eq.~\eqref{eq:dm2_32_dm2_mumu_relation} can be rewritten as

-where in the last line of the above equation, some simplifications were done based on the fact that best fitted values of $\sin^2\theta_{13}$ and $\sin^2\theta_{23}$ in recent global analysis \cite{NuFit5.0} are similar for both MO solutions.
-By using the relation given in Eq.~\eqref{eq:dm2_32_relation_acc}, for a given assumed true value of $\Delta{m^2_{32}}$ (common for all experiments) we obtain the yellow colour bands shown in Fig.~\ref{Fig3} (b) and (d).
+where in the last line of the above equation, some simplifications were considered based on the fact that best fitted values of $\sin^2\theta_{13}$ and $\sin^2\theta_{23}$ in recent global analysis \cite{NuFit5.0} are similar for both MO solutions.
+By using the relation given in Eq.~\eqref{eq:dm2_32_relation_acc}, for a given assumed true value of $\Delta{m^2_{32}}$ (common for all experiments) we obtain the yellow colour bands shown in Figure~\ref{FigA4} (b) and (d).